pythonswirls/M.E.S.A/README.md

 * A rigid C program for manipulating the main state-machine DB and API functionality
 	* algos for resource management (mainly memory)

+---

+### Use-case
+Potentially, this design construct could apply beneficially to any system: since in the learning process, the logic flow is fundamentally under the control of the user fine-tuning it.
+But mainly my motivation is to load this program onto my home lab to help automate tedious host processes and also remotely pilot a robot drone. (once the program exists lol)

+---

+### TODO finish this